Adapted variable density subsampling for compressed sensing: Main result

 Further

 leading to $L \leq S + \sum_k\| a_k \|^2_{\infty}$.
-Plugging these $\pi_k$ into Theorem~\ref{them:1} yields the result. \end{proof} This result is an improvement upon standard results for general (unknown) supports $I$, which read $m \gtrsim S \sum_k\| a_k \|^2_{\infty} \log(K)$~\cite{candes11, Vander11, krwa12,weiss13_2}.
-This is to be expected since we assume more information about the supports and their distribution.
+Plugging these $\sampleprob_k$ into Theorem~\ref{them:1} yields the result. \end{proof} This result is an improvement upon standard results for general (unknown) supports $I$, which read as $m \gtrsim S \sum_k\| a_k \|^2_{\infty} \log(K)$~\cite{candes11, Vander11, krwa12,weiss13_2}.
+This is to be expected since we assume that information about the supports and their distribution is available.
 On the other hand, the additional log factors are the price we pay for our random signal approach.
-A comparison to existing results that assume knowledge about the structure of sparsity, which will be done in the next section, will thus be more interesting.\\ Further, Corollary~\ref{lem:CS} shows how, for a given weight vector $\omega$, this lower bound is attained via formula~\eqref{formula}.
-This is an easy-to-use recipe yielding state of the art results in a number of experiments (see Sections~\ref{sec:special} and~\ref{sec:application}).
-Before moving on to empirical results, we want to mention a few special cases of measurement matrices $\Phi$, sparsity basis $\Psi$ and weights $\omega$ which underline the generality of the above result.
+A comparison to existing results that assume knowledge about the structure of sparsity will be conducted in Section~\ref{sec:special}.\\ Further, Corollary~\ref{lem} shows how, for a given weight vector $\poissonprob$, this lower bound is attained via the formula in~\eqref{formula}.
+This is an easy-to-use recipe yielding state of the art results in a number of experiments (see also Sections~\ref{sec:special}).
+We now show that this indeed outperforms standard subsampling procedures in numerical experiments.